smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

   - Shadow Force: 100% Ghost-Curse, 30 bp
   - Sky Drop: 100% -1 Def, 40 bp

+- Recharge moves are similarly buffed.
+They have 75 base power, always crit, and they only recharge if they KO.
+Be careful - in return for a KO, they still give the foe a free switch-in _and_ a turn to set up.

 - Every DW ability other than on Chandelure is released.

 - Flower Gift now only boosts Sp.
 Def, but if Sunny Day is used while Cherrim